phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 ### [Part 1.
 The Original post](#original-post)

--- Note: This section is the unedited version of original blog post (posted to the public on 2024-10-02 (AEST)) (Unedited except screenshots) --
+-- Note: This section is the unedited version of original blog post (posted to the public on 2024-10-02 (AEST)) (Unedited except screenshots) which is a copy of the instagram posts --
--- At this point, the original *instagram* posts have been deleted to remove identifying information. -- -- It will be reposted on instagram but not with all the original content, and I will be telling folks that the website still has all things unedited and come the website especially if one wish to comment on things. --
+-- the original instagram posts have been deleted to remove identifying information. -- -- It is now reposted on instagram but the repost only mentions the website but no longer include the content of the ogirinal post. --

 This is a copy/archive of an instagram post I (and Mukta) made (well, technically 2 posts, because it was too long), with some parts slightly edited for the website reading experience, and even more details that we couldn't add to the post itself - "reciepts", so to say - to the end.